 Having been active for over 40 years, the CDC boasts an extensive collection of project documents, carefully collected and preserved over the decades.

 The CDC was founded in 1976 by Bill Semple, who had a vision for students to experience project deliveries in a context similar to a firm.
-With real clients, the CDC provided a branch between communities in need of creative design work, and talented students seeking to share their work in a pragmatic setting.
-During these beginning years, the Design Center provided drawings and schematics for projects all over Montana (Bozeman, Gardiner, Butte) and even did international work in West Jefferson, North Carolina, and Seward, Alaska.
+Working with real clients, the CDC connected communities in need of creative design work to upper-level SoA students seeking real-world skills under the guidance of an experienced professional.
+During these beginning years, the Design Center provided drawings and schematics for projects across Montana and nationally in West Jefferson, North Carolina, and Seward, Alaska.

 View CDC Work from the 70's

-Throughout the 80's, the CDC worked on a variety of cultural, residential, communtity, and educational projects, benefitting several communities throughout Montana, including: Bozeman, Gardiner, Belgrade, Harlowton, Dillon, Livingston, Terry, Pablo, and Whitefish.
+In the 80's, the CDC worked on a variety of cultural, residential, community, and educational projects throughout Montana including: Bozeman, Gardiner, Belgrade, Harlowton, Dillon, Livingston, Terry, Pablo, and Whitefish.
+Robert Meeker became director in 1983, but changes in the program left the CDC without a department head shortly after.
 All of the images in this archive are scans of original hand drawings.
-Robert Meeker became director in 1983, but changes in the program left the CDC without a department head shortly after.

 View CDC Work from the 80's